November 23rd, 2023 6:58am

 1. Give with no expectations

 In other words, give with no strings attached.
 When we give with expectations of something in return, that is a sign our AB is taking the lead.
 When we expect something in return, that indicates our AB is trying to use kindness to gain the upper hand, thus insulating us from others' danger of taking advantage or manipulating us.
 Giving for display purposes, i.e., for being viewed by others as a good person, may have immediate benefits on those you give, but ultimately, since it comes from the AB, it will not nurture the Divine genuine.
 In my mind, authentic giving without expectation leads to receiving without limitation.

 2. Understand that self-sacrifice often leads to self-sabotage

-Surely it’s good to give of yourself, right?
-However, some of the greatest givers have allowed their own lives and families to fall apart.
-That is a sign that poverty and lack have somehow been programmed in their memory backs as something they are comfortable with and the opposite as something dangerous (as the example above).
-To be connected with true Divine kindness, you must first keep your own house in order—adequate (preferably abundant) food, clothing, and shelter.
-When you sacrifice yourself at others' expense, you will block access to true kindness, likely leading to resentment, inner anger, and even jealousy.
+Indeed, it's good to give of yourself, right?
+However, some of the greatest givers have allowed their lives and families to fall apart.
+That is a sign that poverty and lack have somehow been programmed in their memory backs as something they are comfortable with and the opposite as dangerous (as in the example above).
+To be connected with genuine Divine kindness, you must first keep your own house in order—adequate (preferably abundant) food, clothing, and shelter.
+When you sacrifice yourself at others' expense, you will block access to genuine kindness, likely leading to resentment, inner anger, and even jealousy.
 Another way to look at this is a drowning person cannot help someone else who is drowning.

 3. Practice the Golden Rule